tschneidereit/typed-objects-explainer/core.md

 let line = LineType.view(buffer, offset);
 ```

-Note that this only works for transparent typed object types.
+Note that this only works for transparent struct type definitions.
 See [the following section on opacity](#opacity) for details.

 You can also obtain information about the backing buffer from an existing
 transparent typed object by using the `buffer`, `position`, and `length`
 functions.
 (See section on opacity below):

-- `buffer(typedObj)`: returns the buffer for typed object
+- `buffer(typedObj)`: returns the buffer for the typed object
 - `offset(typedObj)`: returns the offset of the typed object's data
   within its buffer
 - `length(typedObj)`: returns the length of the typed object's data